Instanton bundles on the flag variety F(0,1,2): Monads on the flag variety

-We construct a Beilinson complex quasi-isomorphic to $\sE$, by calculating $H^i(\sE\otimes E_j)\otimes F_j$ as in Theorem \ref{use} from (\ref{col2}), with $i,j \in \{0,1,2,3,4,5\}$, where and We have computed, from the previous result, all the entries of the cohomology table except one column, hence we already have the following:
+Reciprocally, any vector bundle with no global sections defined as the cohomology of such a monad is a $k$-instanton bundle. \end{theorem} \begin{proof} We construct a Beilinson complex quasi-isomorphic to $\sE$, by calculating $H^i(\sE\otimes E_j)\otimes F_j$ as in Theorem \ref{use} from (\ref{col2}), with $i,j \in \{0,1,2,3,4,5\}$, where and We have computed, from the previous result, all the entries of the cohomology table except one column, hence we already have the following:

-Since and by the sequence ($\ref{g4}$) tensored by $\sE$ we have This means that $H^i(\sE\otimes\sG_4)=0$ for $i\not= 1$ and we obtain
+Since and by the sequence ($\ref{g3}$) tensored by $\sE$ we have This means that $H^i(\sE\otimes\sG_3)=0$ for $i\not= 1$ and we obtain